jobs, job search, careers, and employment links and information ...your objective source * of the Web's Best Job Search Resources

 Research information takes two forms:

-1. The likely geography for the best opportunities in your field, the salary levels, the number of opportunities (high growth or stable), and other factors.
+Learn all you can about the likely geography for the best opportunities in your field, the salary levels, the number of opportunities (high growth or stable), and other factors.

 Fortunately, an enormous amount of information is available over the Internet.
 In fact, there are web sites where current and former employees often talk about their job experiences at specific firms.